 - Now you are required to configure some settings for generating policies.
 Select Policy Type as S3 Bucket Policy.

-- Choose Allow or Deny in Effect according to how you want to permit users to upload encrypted files or not.
+- Choose to Allow or Deny in Effect according to how you want to permit users to upload encrypted files or not.

 10. Select Actions from the drop-down list you want to choose and apply to the bucket or you can select All Actions.